ArupSen/workout/README.md

 Git and GitHub isn't only for code you know.

-##Update May 2015:
+##Update September 2015:
 The changes that I've made are according to the following guidelines.
 * Focus in quality rather than quantity i.e. good form
 * Do the hardest exercises first
-* Add negative reps during the final set
+* Add holds during the final set
+* Inspired by Calishenics workouts